decentralized-identity/presentation-exchange/spec/spec.md

     ****MUST**** be an object composed as follows:
       - The object ****MUST**** contain a `uri` property, and its value
-        ****MUST**** be an array consisting of one or more valid URI strings for the acceptable credential schemas.
-A common use of multiple entries in the `uri` array is when multiple versions of a credential schema exist and there is a desire to express support for more than one version.
+        ****MUST**** be an array consisting of one or more valid URI strings for the acceptable claim schemas.
+A common use of multiple entries in the `uri` array is when multiple versions of a claim schema exist and there is a desire to express support for more than one version.
         This field allowing multiple URIs is not intended to be used as a mechanism for including references to fundamentally different schemas,